Eloymtm/ESOF_1/README.md

 ### Product Vision
 <Product Vision >
-1.For students who want to save money and travel comfortably to college , UniLift is a ?ridesharing? platform that simplifies the process of sharing rides among students.

-2. Make it easy for students to share rides with each other on our platform.
-Students can request rides to destinations shared with others, making campus transportation convenient and efficient.

-3. For students who want to travel sustainably and comfortably to college, UniLift is a ridesharing platform that simplifies the process of sharing rides among students.
+For students who want to travel sustainably and comfortably to college, UniLift is a ridesharing platform that simplifies the process of sharing rides among students.

 ### Features and Assumptions